 Mid State Trail: 250 miles, most difficult hiking

 Camping: flush toilets, warm showers, some electric hook-ups

 Explore the campground map.

 Free Camping for Campground Hosts: one host position

-Camping Cottages: The three cottages sleep five people in single bunks and double/single bunks, and have wooden floors, windows, skylights, porch, picnic table, fire ring, electric lights and outlets, and a small baseboard heater.
+Camping Cottages: The three cottages sleep five people in bunk beds, and have wooden floors, windows, skylights, porch, picnic table, fire ring, electric lights and outlets and electric heat.
 The cottages require a two-night minimum stay with advance reservations.
 A one-night stay is accepted for walk-ins.

 Explore the Winter Report for the current snow and ice depths.